Title

 Republic Act No. 7431 is a comprehensive law that regulates the practice of radiologic technology in the Philippines, aiming to protect the public from radiation hazards and ensure safe and proper diagnosis, treatment, and research using radiation.

-The policy of the State is to upgrade the practice of radiologic technology in the Philippines to protect the public from radiation hazards and to ensure safe and proper diagnosis, treatment, and research using radiation equipment.
+To upgrade the practice of radiologic technology in the Philippines to protect the public from hazards posed by radiation and to ensure safe and proper diagnosis, treatment, and research through machines/equipment using radiation.

-'Radiologic technology' is an auxiliary branch of radiology dealing with the technical application of radiation such as x-rays, beta rays, gamma rays, ultrasound, and radio frequency rays in diagnosis and treatment of diseases.
+“X-ray technology” is an auxiliary branch dealing with the technical application of X-rays as aid in diagnosis; “Radiologic technology” deals with technical application of radiation (including X-rays, beta rays, gamma rays, ultrasound, and radio frequency rays) in diagnosis and treatment.

 Analyze Cases Smarter, Faster